lsst-dm/dmtn-224/index.rst

 The SQL database stores metadata about a user's tokens, including the list of currently valid tokens, their relationships to each other, and a history of where they have been used from.

 If the user's identity information doesn't come from LDAP, Redis also stores the identity information.
+Redis is also used to store rate limiting information and temporary data when acting as an OpenID Connect authentication provider.

 .. _token-format: